VivianAly/pre-proposal/README.md

 ## What idea(s) do you have for your final project?

-- Car search database
+- Car search database - searching for cars and their prices
 - Hangman
-- Grocery store database
+- Grocery store database - search for items and adding their prices
 - Numbers Guessing Game

 ## If you plan to collaborate with one or two classmates, what are their names?